Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Introduction

 \item \textbf{Stationary OPE.} Recent research has explored more sophisticated techniques inspired by reinforcement learning, including off-policy evaluation and the recently proposed difference-in-Q's (DQ) estimator \citep{farias2022markovian,farias2023correcting,uehara2022review,shi2023dynamic}.
 However, most of these methods assume a \textit{stationary} environment.
 When applied to our setting, they tend to exhibit high bias and substantial variance (see Sections~\ref{sec:policy_gradient} and~\ref{sec:numerical}), as they rely heavily on assumptions such as the stationary observability of system states or the availability of multiple independent trajectories—none of which hold in our setting.

 \item \textbf{More complex designs.} An orthogonal line of research investigates more elaborate experimental designs, such as switchback experiments \citep{hu2022switchback}, to address nonstationarity.
 However, these designs can be challenging to implement in practice and often require careful tuning of parameters such as interval length.
-This motivates our investigation into whether improvements are possible within the {more commonly utilized} Bernoulli randomized {design in} A/B testing.
+This motivates our investigation into whether improvements are possible within the {more commonly utilized} Bernoulli randomized {design in} A/B testing. \end{itemize} Perhaps surprisingly, we find that a simple modification of the {difference-in-means (DM)\footnote{Strictly speaking, this is a naive Horvitz–Thompson estimator, but we use the more common language of “difference-in-means,” understanding that when $T$ is large, the gap between the two naive estimators is minimal.}} estimator yields a promising low-bias, low-variance alternative.
+Specifically, rather than comparing {\em instantaneous} outcomes (as in the DM estimator), we compare {\em $k$-step accumulated rewards}, with $k$ fixed (and chosen to be small relative to the experiment horizon).

-\end{itemize} Perhaps surprisingly, {\em we find that a simple modification of the {difference-in-means (DM)\footnote{Strictly speaking, this is a naive Horvitz–Thompson estimator, but we use the more common language of “difference-in-means,” understanding that when $T$ is large, the gap between the two naive estimators is minimal.}} estimator yields a promising low-bias, low-variance alternative.} Specifically, rather than comparing instantaneous outcomes (as in the DM estimator), we compare {\em $k$-step accumulated rewards}, with $k$ fixed (and chosen to be small relative to the experiment horizon). {We later show that} the $k$-step sum approximates {an appropriately defined} $Q$-value function over a truncated horizon; thus we refer to this estimator as the \textit{truncated DQ estimator} (see Section~\ref{sec:est_non} for the formal definition).
-We find that it offers several appealing properties:
+To motivate our approach, we show that this difference of $k$-step sums can be viewed as an approximate {\em policy gradient}: namely, the gradient of the cumulative reward with respect to the probability of assignment to treatment.
+We thus refer to our estimator as the {\em Truncated Policy Gradient} (TPG) estimator (see Section~\ref{sec:est_non} for the formal definition).
+By a Taylor approximation argument, this policy gradient approximates the GATE.
+We show that we can interpret the $k$-step sums for treatment and control respectively as an appropriately defined $Q$-value function over a truncated horizon; thus the TPG estimator is a difference in these ``truncated" $Q$-values, as is the case in the DQ estimator in a stationary setting described above.

-\begin{itemize}[left=0pt] \item \textbf{Theoretical.} The truncated DQ estimator enjoys \textit{provably} low bias and variance under mild assumptions on the environment’s mixing time (i.e., how long the influence of an action persists over time; see Theorem~\ref{them:trunc_DQ_bias}). {We derive these results from a first-order policy gradient analysis specifically tailored to nonstationary environments (see Sections~\ref{sec:policy_gradient} and~\ref{sec:trunc_policy_gradient}), which may be of independent interest to the reinforcement learning community.}
+We find that it offers several appealing properties: \begin{itemize}[left=0pt] \item \textbf{Theoretical.} We show that the TPG estimator achieves substantial variance reduction, at the cost of a controlled mixing bias, under mild assumptions on the environment's mixing time.
+Our analysis is based on a first-order policy-gradient formulation tailored to nonstationary environments, which may be of independent interest to the reinforcement learning community.
+We also establish a CLT and develop a \emph{practical}, \emph{consistent} variance estimator for single-trajectory nonstationary data.